Cornwall Good Seafood Guide logo

 Stock Info

-Stocks of scallops in UK have been understudied but stock landings have remained relatively constant for many years.
-A recent large scale government funded stock assessement carried out by CEFAS carried out since 2017 showed that scallop stocks in our area are likely to be close to sustainable levels but it is a very complex situation and more research is needed.
+Stocks of scallops in UK have long been understudied.
+A recent large scale government funded stock assesement carried out by CEFAS carried out in 2017 and 2018 showed that scallop stocks in our area are likely to be close to sustainable levels but it is a very complex situation and more research is needed.
 This is the first time a project of this scale has been carried out and it is hoped that if it is continued it will show an improving situation regarding stocks of scallops.
 The work has identified 5 important scalloping areas in the Western Channel and one smaller area off the north Cornish coast in area VIIf (Trevose Bank).
-The latest CEFAS report (published 2023) showed that of Cornwalls south coast (area 7e) stocks in the inshore area are being fished below MSY but there is a downward trend of biomass (ie scallop population) which is of concern.
-The Offshore areas of 7e had a more healthy stock with fishing pressure below MSY but increasing.
-The scallop fishery area off the north Cornish Coast in area 7f had low biomass but low fishing pressure however there is concern in this area with international exploitation of the scallop beds.

 Seafish Risk Assesement for scoring seafood has analysed scallop fisheries in the South west and estimate that there is a moderate risk for this stock.
 The Seafish responsible sourcing guide states that Periodic intensive fishing by large (>15m) ‘nomadic’ boats from England and Scotland in recent years has threatened the viability of small-scale inshore fleets that rely on local beds.
 Number of boats fishing for scallops in area VII increased by 26% between 2002 and 2014.(MMO)